Christotter/Atlas/README.md

 # MY FINAL PROJECT
-A one or two sentence description of your project here.
 ATLAS - It allows the user to see the data about specific countries, create, modify and delete new countries.

 - What does it do?